Bordered manifolds with torus boundary and the link surgery formula: Examples and basic properties

 Our argument is similar to Manolescu and Ozsv\'{a}th's truncation procedure \cite{MOIntegerSurgery}*{Section~10}.
 We will prove the claim in several steps.
-If $j<n$, we write $\Lambda_{(j)}$ for the induced framing matrix on $L_{1,\dots, j}$.
-We will first verify the claim first when $\Lambda_{(j)}$ is positive definite.
-We will then use the surgery from Section~\ref{sec:exact-triangle} to verify the claim for arbitrary framings.
+If $j<\ell$, we write $\Lambda_{(j)}$ for the induced framing matrix on $L_{1,\dots, j}$.
+We will first verify the claim when $\Lambda_{(j)}$ is positive definite.
+We will then use the exact triangle from Section~\ref{sec:exact-triangle} to verify the claim for arbitrary framings.

-If $0<j<n$ and we decompose $L$ as $L=L_{1,\dots, j}\cup L_{j+1,\dots, n}$, then we may consider the subcube
+If $0<j<\ell$ and we decompose $L$ as $L=L_{1,\dots, j}\cup L_{j+1,\dots, \ell}$, then we may consider the subcube